 Values of type 'addr' are intended to be short-lived.
-They cannot be saved inside user-defined types, and they cannot be returned from a function.
-However they can be copied without restriction in the scope of their creation and into any functions called by it.
+They cannot be saved inside user-defined types.
+To preserve safety, Mu tracks functions that could reclaim memory and raises an error if an 'addr' variable's lifetime intersects with any memory reclamation.

 The second address type is the 'handle'.
 It is the result of a heap allocation, and it's the only kind of address that can be saved inside a user-defined type.
-Handles are fat pointers; they include an allocation id [18] that is also present in their payload, and verified at run time on every lookup.
-Reclaiming an allocation clears the allocation id on the payload.
-If a memory allocation were to be reclaimed while a handle to it was outstanding, a lookup on the handle would cause the entire program to abort, because the allocation id on the handle wouldn't match its payload (either '0' if unused, or a different allocation id if the block is reused in a later allocation).
-Aborting immediately on memory corruption prevents many security vulnerabilities and simplifies debugging when compared to C. A lookup on a handle constitutes the third and final exception where a Mu statement requires more than one SubX instruction to implement.
+Handles are fat pointers; they include an allocation id [18] that is also present in their payload.
+Handles can't access their payload directly; they must first be converted to an 'addr' using the 'lookup' instruction.
+The 'lookup' instruction constitutes the third and final exception where a Mu statement requires more than one SubX instruction to implement.
+On every 'lookup' instruction, Mu compares at runtime the allocation id of the handle with the allocation id of the underlying payload.
+A mismatch in allocation id indicates an attempt to access memory that has been reclaimed, and causes the entire program to abort.
+Aborting immediately on an attempt to corrupt memory prevents many security vulnerabilities and simplifies debugging when compared to C.